ewpHumanTech/AI-playground/README.md

+# Plotly Python Open Source Graphing Library

+Welcome.
+This repo is created for the purpose of testing the capabiities of Plotly's Python Open Source Graphing Library for data analysis and online visualization.

 ## Overview

-This repo is used to test Plotly's Python Open Source Graphing Library capabilities for data analysis and online visualization.
-Currently, the repo contains two Python scripts designed for analyzing time series data, accompanied by sample dataset input files.
-Feel free to use and provide feedback.
+Currently, the repository contains two Python scripts tailored for analyzing time series data, complete with sample dataset input files.
+Further explorations with artificial intelligence and machine learning charts, along with additional scripts, are planned for some time soon.
+Please feel free to utilize the scripts provided here and offer any feedback you may have.

 ### First Script: Basic Graphing